thiagojedi/thiagojedi.github.io/src/blog/2023-08-11_explanning-my-activitypub-comments.md

 The objective was simple: I wanted to have comments on each post without using any dedicated comment system.
 Those normally are paid and I want to use my current funds with another endeavor.
-The problem is that I use a static site generator, [Lume][lume01], that doesn't allow me to use my favorite ui library, [Preact][preact01], on the client side, only during a compile phase.
+The problem is that I use a static site generator, [Lume][lume01], that doesn't allow me to use my favorite UI library, [Preact][preact01], on the client side, only during a compile phase.

-That's when I stumble on a post by [Julian Fietkau][fietkau01] where he uses Mastodon's public API to get the replies of a post and display them as comments, using only plain javascript and DOM manipulation, like the good ol' days.
+That's when I stumbled on a post by [Julian Fietkau][fietkau01] where he uses Mastodon's public API to get the replies of a post and display them as comments, using only plain javascript and DOM manipulation, like the good ol' days.
 That's exactly what I needed!
 And you should check his post for all the details and his